Safe and Accepting Schools - Progressive discipline, suspensions, expulsions

 - whether appropriate individualized accommodation has been provided

 - whether a suspension is likely to result in aggravating or worsening the student's behaviour or conduct or whether a suspension is likely to result in a greater likelihood of further inappropriate conduct

 Yes.
 All suspensions can be appealed to the school board.
 If an expulsion is not being considered, the suspension can be appealed within 10 school days of the beginning of the suspension.
 Your child will remain suspended until the appeal is resolved.

 In order to appeal a suspension, parent(s)/guardian(s) must submit a written request to the school's superintendent of education.
 A student who is no longer under parental control may submit an appeal on their own behalf.
 The appeal will be heard or determined within 15 school days of receiving your notice of intention to appeal, unless the parties have agreed to an extension.What happens once I submit the request to appeal?

 Once a request for an appeal is received, the superintendent of education will:

 - in the case of a student for whom an Individual Education Plan (IEP) has been

-- inform the principal and the superintendent of staff development and school support
+- inform the principal and the superintendent of leadership development and school support

 - let you know that a review of the suspension will take place prior to the appeal